Information for FSCS Current and Prospective Community and Industry Partners

 If The Fit Isn't Quite Right

-Our placement students are treated like any other employee in an organization.
+Our field experience students are treated like any other employee in an organization.
 If the fit isn't right, please feel free to contact the Seminar Instructor/Faculty Advisor and we work together to determine the best course of action.
 We are confident that we will find you the right student for the job, but if there is a problem, we will help you deal with it on a case-by-case basis.